Anxhela Peristeri

-Anxhela Peristeri ([ˈandʒɛla pɛɾiˈstɛɾi]; born 24 March 1986) is an Albanian singer, songwriter and model.
+Anxhela Peristeri ([ˈandʒɛla pɛɾiˈstɛɾi]; born 24 March 1986) is an Albanian singer and songwriter.
 She emerged as the winner of the 19th edition of Kënga Magjike in 2017.
 After winning the 59th edition of Festivali i Këngës in 2020, Peristeri was designated as the Albanian representative at the Eurovision Song Contest 2021.

 Life and career

 1986–2015: Early life and career beginnings

 Anxhela Peristeri was born on 24 March 1986 into an Albanian family of the Eastern Orthodox faith in the city of Korçë, then People's Republic of Albania, present Albania.
 There, she began to pursue music and attended high school in her elementary years studying violin.
 Following this, the singer continued her studies and enrolled at the Jordan Misja Lyceum in Tirana.
 In 2001, Peristeri participated as a contestant in the Miss Albania national pageant in Tirana.
 Her initial forays into the music industry were in December 2001 as she unsuccessfully took part in the 40th edition of Festivali i Këngës with the song "Vetëm ty të kam".
 After her graduation in Tirana, Peristeri and her family moved to Thessaloniki, Greece.
 During an interview in Greece, Peristeri stated that her paternal great-grandfather was Greek, from whom she inherited the surname Peristeri.
 In another interview in Greece, when asked if she considers herself Greek, she answered that she is Albanian and her connection to Greece comes from a distant ancestor, namely her great-grandfather.
 Describing her life in the latter country, she had stated that she experienced discrimination because of her Albanian origin.